Body Type and Weight Gain

 It is your generic Body Type which dictates where you carry any excess weight - it's not something that you've done!

-Your bone structure, that is the relationship between your shoulders and hips, determines your shape and how the weight is distributed and supported by your frame.
+Your bone structure, i.e. the relationship between your shoulders and hips, determines your shape and how the weight is distributed and supported by your frame.

-Identify your Hip Shape, then it's easy to find your own Body Type.
-It won't help you to lose weight but at least you will understand how and why your fat has settled where it has.
+Identify your Hip Shape, or go straight to the Body Type Quiz.
+This will help to explain how and any your fat has settled where it has.

-You have a High Hip or Straight Hip line and you always retain slim and shapely hips and thighs.
+A High or Straight Hip line means that you always retain slim and shapely hips and thighs.

-When we look at your body type and weight gain, you will be aware of excess fat gathering above your waist creating a Midriff Bulge.
-However, you can carry it quite well without it showing and affecting the way you look.
+Excess fat will gather above your waist creating a Midriff Bulge.
+However, you can carry disguise it quite easily without it showing and affecting the way you look.

 When you gain a small amount of weight, it is quite easy to disguise as you always retain slim and shapely hips.

 An Apple Body Shape has a curvy bustline with straight hips.

 Your shoulders and hips are well balanced although your shoulder line will be softer than a rectangular body shape.